alexa/alexa-for-business/location-aware/HelpDesk/instructions/0-intro.md

 *  A Chime room or Slack channel with webhook integration

 ## What Your Skill Will Do
-This is a sample Help Desk skill where a user in a conference room can simply tell Alexa about an in-room issue, saying for example, 'Alexa, tell Help Desk the projector is broken,' and the issue is reported to to a Help Desk team via a webhook call to Chime or Slack.
+This is a sample Help Desk skill where a user in a conference room can simply tell Alexa about an in-room issue, saying for example, 'Alexa, tell Help Desk the projector is broken,' and the issue is reported to to a Help Desk team via a webhook call to Chime, Slack, or Teams.

 ## Location aware skills using resolveRoom API
 This Help Desk skill demonstrates the ability for a private skill deployed on a [shared device](https://docs.aws.amazon.com/a4b/latest/ag/getting-started.html) to use the resolveRoom API, to determine the location of the user.